If there’s anyone who can advise you against Blogspot, it’s me. That’s because I started my first blog using Google’s

 The good news is that I’ve done enough stupid stuff, so you don’t have to.

-301 redirects are suppose to pass 100% of the authority and backlink equity.
+301 redirects are supposed to pass 100% of the authority and backlink equity.
 Unfortunately, this doesn’t seem to happen in practice.
-That means that even if you perform your migration correctly, you site’s SEO performance will likely suffer for awhile.
+That means that even if you perform your migration correctly, your site’s SEO performance will likely suffer for awhile.

 But I have one last reason why you should avoid Blogspot and it has nothing to do with marketing, branding, or anything technical.
 At the end of the day, if you choose to create a free blog, it shows that…